optimist0372/ascertainment-bias/README.md

 ))
 ```

-### Notes
-These packages are required for data processing, visualization, and ancestry deconvolution.
-Make sure all packages are installed without errors before running the scripts.

 ## 💻 Execution environment

-All scripts are designed to run in a standard R environment on a local machine.
+All scripts are designed to run in a standard R environment.

 - No high-performance computing (HPC) resources are required for the tutorial dataset
-- The provided example can be run on a typical laptop or desktop
+- The example runs on a typical laptop or desktop
-- For larger datasets, users may optionally run the scripts on an HPC system

-The code does not rely on any HPC-specific configuration.
+- Larger datasets may benefit from HPC environments

 ## 🚀 Quick start

 ```r
 source("scripts/estimate_asc_with_census_rep.R")
 source("scripts/get_ancestry_loadings.R")